rodan/atlas430/README.md

 tui enable
 ```

-the included [Makefile.env](https://github.com/rodan/reference_libs_msp430/blob/master/Makefile.env) contains the paths for the excelent [TI msp430 toolchain](https://www.ti.com/tool/MSP430-GCC-OPENSOURCE) which is a requirement in this scenario. a [shell script](./tools/check_setup.sh) for checking the build environment can be run on a non-priviledged account and will provide pointers of what packages are needed for building using this library. it also helps in installing the TI toolchain and support files.
+the included [Makefile.env](https://github.com/rodan/atlas430/blob/master/Makefile.env) contains the paths for the excelent [TI msp430 toolchain](https://www.ti.com/tool/MSP430-GCC-OPENSOURCE) which is a requirement in this scenario. a [shell script](./tools/check_setup.sh) for checking the build environment can be run on a non-priviledged account and will provide pointers of what packages are needed for building using this library. it also helps in installing the TI toolchain and support files.

-all the [unit tests](https://github.com/rodan/reference_libs_msp430/tree/master/tests) can be compiled with this method.
+all the [unit tests](https://github.com/rodan/atlas430/tree/master/tests) can be compiled with this method.

 #### via *Code Composer Studio for Linux*

-import [this project](https://github.com/rodan/sigdup/tree/master/firmware) as an example. the reference library is expected to be symlinked or cloned into */opt/reference_libs_msp430/* while the compilation macros, the memory model, compile includes are all baked into the project's xml files - one needs to tweak them via *project properties* since this scenario is not using any of the provided Makefiles or scripts. compiling and debug is done via CCS.
+import [this project](https://github.com/rodan/sigdup/tree/master/firmware) as an example. the atlas430 repo is expected to be symlinked or cloned into */opt/atlas430/* while the compilation macros, the memory model, compile includes are all baked into the project's xml files - one needs to tweak them via *project properties* since this scenario is not using any of the provided Makefiles or scripts. compiling and debug is done via CCS.

 #### via *Code Composer Studio for Windows*